There'll also be times when you suffer from cabin fever, and you'll miss the company of others when you're feeling cooped up and all alone.

 If you're using your home number as your work number, make sure you keep things professional by avoiding other people picking up the phone when it rings.
 For example, if you've got children on half-term holidays, let them know that they're not allowed to answer any calls during office hours.

-It's a tip that most people forget to mention but it's vitally important for many reasons – do not use your home address as your business address.
+It's a tip that most people forget to mention, but it's vitally important for many reasons – do not use your home address as your business address.
 Firstly, it can make you look unprofessional, i.e. people might not respect your company if they know you work from home.
-And secondly, it could open up a can of worms – for example, what if something bad happens through your business?
-Do you really want the world to know where you sleep at night?
+And secondly, it could open up a can of worms – for example, what if something terrible happens through your business?
+Do you want the world to know where you sleep at night?

 One of the biggest challenges for homeworkers is finding the motivation to work in the first place.
-And once you do get going, it's difficult to stay productive.
+And once you do get going, it's challenging to stay productive.
 Avoid twiddling your thumbs and procrastinating.
-Sit at your desk at 9am and tackle a few of the easy jobs first.
-It will help to set you off along the right track and before you know it, you'll be ticking jobs off your list in no time at all.
+Sit at your desk at 9 am and tackle a few of the easy jobs first.
+It will help to set you off along the right track, and before you know it, you'll be ticking tasks off your list in no time at all.
 Read these top 20 ways to stay productive at work to help you stay focused.

-Many people make the assumption that people working from home will also find the time to sort all the ironing, cleaning and cooking.
-This is not the case.
+Many people assume that people working from home will also find the time to sort all the ironing, cleaning and cooking.
+It's not the case.
 Inform your partner, husband/wife, family or friends that you have to work eight hours a day like everyone else and that housework should remain a team-effort during out-of-office hours.

-There is absolutely no need to feel guilty that you have an amazing opportunity to work from home.
-Just because you don't have to commute or go through the hassle and expense of travelling to work for someone else every day, it doesn't mean you're a bad person.
+There is no need to feel guilty that you have a fantastic opportunity to work from home.
+Just because you don't have to commute or go through the hassle and expense of travelling to work for someone else every day, it doesn't mean you're a terrible person.
 You probably work harder at home than you would in an office, so ditch the guilt and start embracing all the benefits that working from home brings.